TOMToolkit/tom_base/docs/deployment/encryption.rst

        python manage.py rotate_encryption_key

-   The command walks every :class:`EncryptedProperty` field across ``INSTALLED_APPS``, decrypts each value (transparently using either the primary or a fallback), and re-encrypts under the primary.
+   The command walks every :class:`EncryptedModelField` field across ``INSTALLED_APPS``, decrypts each value (transparently using either the primary or a fallback), and re-encrypts under the primary.
 After this, no value in the database requires the fallback to decrypt.